Laminil™ is available in Canada and most of the United States.

 The President, Dr. John Kelly, is an eventer who has written books and articles on topics ranging from whales to radioactive waste.
 After five years as a university professor, Dr. Kelly founded a consulting firm that specialized in managing nuclear materials worldwide.
 He ran the firm for 25 years, and now focuses on training horses and competing in three-day eventing.
 Over the past decade, Dr. Kelly has participated in several pharmaceutical start-ups as an advisor and investor.

-In May 2016, at the request of his old fox-hunting friend, Charlie Owen, and with the enticement of saving horses, Dr. Kelly agreed to take the reins of Willowcroft Pharm and bring Laminil to market, which occurred in December 2016.
+In May 2016, Dr. Kelly agreed to take the reins of Willowcroft Pharm and bring Laminil to market, which occurred in December 2016.
 Now, Dr. Kelly is building an international network of compounding pharmacies to make Laminil.

 Email